mosharaf/eecs489/README.md

 You are expected to attend lecture regularly and to be at your discussion section weekly.
 Discussion section meetings will typically involve active participation by discussion, group exercises, or question-and-answer sessions.

 ### Commitment to Equal Opportunity
 As indicated in the [General Standards of Conduct for Engineering Students](https://bulletin.engin.umich.edu/rules/#generalstandardsofconductforengineeringstudents), we are committed to a policy of equal opportunity.
 We ask that all students treat each other with respect.
 Please feel free to contact us with any problems, concerns, or suggestions.

+### Lecture Recordings

+Course lectures may be audio/video recorded and made available to other students in this course.
+As part of your participation in this course, you may be recorded.
+If you do not wish to be recorded, please contact `eecs489-staff` the first week of class to discuss alternative arrangements.

+Students may not record or distribute any class activity without written permission from the instructor, except as necessary as part of approved accommodations for students with disabilities.
+Any approved recordings may only be used for the student’s own private use.

 ## Grading
 Final grades will be based on the total points earned on the assignments and exams.